jofem48/terraformdocuments/README.md

 ## Module wrappers

-Users of this Terraform module can create multiple similar resources by using [`for_each`](https://www.terraform.io/language/meta-arguments/for_each) meta-argument within `module` block which became available in Terraform 0.13.
+Users of this Terraform module can create multiple similar resources by using [`for_each`](https://www.terraform.io/language/meta-arguments/for_each) meta-argument within `module` block which became available in Terraform 0.13

-Users of Terragrunt can achieve similar results by using modules provided in the [wrappers](https://github.com/terraform-aws-modules/terraform-aws-ec2-instance/tree/master/wrappers) directory, if they prefer to reduce amount of configuration files.

 ### Provisioning VPC in AWS